nus-cs2113-AY2223S1/ip/docs/README.md

 ## Introduction
 Duke is an assistant chat bot which helps you handle a list of tasks.

+## Launching Duke
+Navigate to the directory containing 'Duke.jar' in a terminal, then entering the following command:
+`java -jar Duke.jar`

 ## Tasks

 ### Types of tasks: